zaidsheikh/allosaurus-elan/README.md

 ![allosaurus-elan_params](https://user-images.githubusercontent.com/2358298/144940955-880700ef-bdfb-4721-b935-6684f1f71782.png)

 The fields relevant to fine-tuning are highlighted above.
 Make sure the name of the tier containing the user-corrected transcrptions matches that set in the "Tier name for fine-tuning" field.
 Currently due to some limitations, only fine-tuning of the "eng2102" pre-trained model is possible.
 Because the phonesets might differ between different models, it's best to fine-tune a model using transcriptions generated from the same model and lang code.
+Click on the "Report" button to get the ID of the new model (for example: `eng2102_20211207001022575724`).
+You can now use this model ID in the "Pretrained model" field (Parameters section) and re-run allosaurus-elan to check if the output from the new model is better.